realmanisingh/population-segmentation/final_report.md

 8. A final model was selected based on the best accuracy metrics.
 9. Predictions were made on the final model using the test set.

+The most difficult aspect of this project was preprocessing the data.
+There were many null values, many features, categorical variables with high cardinality, strings that needed to be encoded, and the column names were typed in German.
+In general, the data was very messy but it provided valuable experience in learning how to clean and work with messy data.

 In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
 You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
 Questions to ask yourself when writing this section:
 - _Have you thoroughly summarized the entire process you used for this project?_